cohogain/RoboGestureRec/README.md

 **Datasets:**

-Datasets were generated using UERoboCup (RoboCup scene generator : https://github.com/TimmHess/UERoboCup).
+The datasets used for training were generated using UERoboCup (RoboCup scene generator : https://github.com/TimmHess/UERoboCup).
 The data exported consists of coloured images, segmantic segmentations and robot joint image coordinates.

 Use **openposeData.py** to structure the data into the necessary format for openpose training.